emmajanedrews/base-template/_posts/2017-09-20-whats-going-on-in-the-san-diego-county-market.md

 Going back to September of 2016 through August of this year, pending sales in San Diego County went up by 0.2%.
 However, the largest increase over that period was in the $1 million to $1.25 million price range, where there was a 21.3% increase.

 Also, the overall median sales price has gone up 8.8% to approximately $525,000.
-The largest price gains over this period was in townhouses and condos.
+The largest price gains over this period were in townhouses and condos.
 The sales prices for townhomes and condos went up 7.5% to approximately $387,000.

 That said, this was not the quickest price range to sell.
 The price range with the fewest days on market was the $250,000 to $500,000 price range, where the average was 26 days on market.